microsoft/windows-ai-studio-templates/datasets/new-dataset-using-llm/README.md

       ```

 - **[Option 2]** Use the Local Model Inference Endpoint in AI Toolkit
-  1. Execute the command palette `AI Toolkit: Download an inference model`.
+  1. Run the command palette `AI Toolkit: Download an inference model`.
-  2. Choose a model to generate the dataset, e.g., `Phi-3-mini-4k-cpu-int4-rtn-block-32-acc-level-4-onnx`.
+  2. Choose a model to create the dataset, e.g., `Phi-3-mini-4k-cpu-int4-rtn-block-32-acc-level-4-onnx`.
   3. Configure environment variables

-     Set up the necessary environment variables in the `generate_qa_dataset.py` script.
+     Set up the necessary environment variables in the `create_qa_dataset.py` script.
 This involves specifying the local inference API endpoint and the model name.

       ```python
       # Define the inference API endpoint, the default is for the local API in AI Toolkit